hyperledger-labs/splice/README.md

       6. You might also want to bump ``ledgerApiVersion`` in ``Dependencies.scala``.
 However, in general this must be kept in sync with the ledger API version server by the Canton binary not the Canton fork.
    6. Create another commit, `git add -A && git reset '*.rej' && git commit -m"Bump Canton commit and Canton/SDK versions"`
+5. Check if the `protocolVersions` in our `BuildInfoKeys` in `BuildCommon.scala` needs to be bumped.
+   - One way to do this is to run `start-canton.sh -w` with an updated Canton binary, and check `ProtocolVersions.latest` in the console.
 5. Test whether things compile using `sbt Test/compile`.
    In case of problems, here are some tips that help:
    - Check whether there are related `*.rej` files for the parts of our changes that could not be applied.